AMPSSIE/ampssie.github.io/docs/docs/TutorialProblems/Tutorial_2.md

 </div>

-## Analysing the stress variation with height
+## Analysing the stress in the domain

 The option `"text data": "contact cube"` in [Output data](#output-data) writes a one-row summary `cube_summary.csv` to `MaterialPoints/src/output`.
 Its columns are the penalty factor, the final cube height, the GIMP-averaged vertical Cauchy stress and the final $z$-position of the rigid body's lower face: